HPE aims storage portfolio directly at market disruption

 HPE has key technology and go-to-market strategies to capitalise on heavy disruption in the storage market.
 This opportunity is particularly ripe for HPE during 2016, as key peers undergo significant business model shifts, flash storage expands in primary storage environments and the initial Synergy product is rolled out into the marketplace.
 Complementing these initiatives with investments in areas such as OpenStack and DevOps to support customers’ evolving application and platform requirements will help HPE maximise revenue growth opportunities as customers purchase with a focus on accommodating next-generation application and business requirements.

-Article by Christian Perry, Technology Business Research (TBR) data centre principal analyst and Krista Macomber, TBR data centre senior analyst
+Article by Christian Perry, Technology Business Research (TBR) data center principal analyst and Krista Macomber, TBR data center senior analyst